Geovision GV-VMS Setup Guide

 1.6Main Screen of GV-VMS

-In the main screen of GV-VMS, the main buttons are located in the top-right corner.
+In the main screen of GV-VMS, the main setting buttons are located in the top-right corner.

 Picture 6 303w26h